isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-does-it-take-to-break-the-flea-life-cycle/index.md

 layout: post
 ---

-By breaking the flea life [cycle](https://pestpolicy.com/flea-life-cycle/), you will not only prevent further growth but also terminate breeding progress from that particular stage; i. e. eggs, larvae, pupae, and adults.
+By breaking the flea life [cycle](https://pestpolicy.com/flea-life-cycle/),you will not only prevent further growth but also terminate breeding progress from that particular stage; i. e. eggs, larvae, pupae, and adults.

 - **On how long does it take to break the flea life cycle; the simple answer is about 1 to 6 months; for the different stages, this is how long it'll take to break the flea cycle; egg stage break period (10-18 days), larvae stage break period (2 to 3 months), pupae stage break period (4 months. ), adult stage break (5 months).